Wednesday, October 31, 2007

 But you know, it's a funny thing about genius - it's hard to keep a good one down.
 Eyes Wide Shut was slowly rehabilitated, after several major magazines ridiculed the dim film-critic consensus (an unheard-of event, right there).
 Kubrick boxed sets began to be issued with striking regularity.
 A gigantic coffee-table tome, The Stanley Kubrick Archives, was published.
 Hollywood's most successful director, Steven Spielberg, completed Kubrick's unfinished A.I. - again, unheard-of (can The Aryan Papers be too far off?).

 But the endurance of the Kubrick legend, needless to say, rankled the Paulettes (as Pauline Kael's critical followers are known).
 After all, they bet big against him.
 Big.
 Kael herself called him a pornographer in print and intimated that he was a racist.
-And just how valid could her criticism be if it was utterly opposed to the film artist with possibly the greatest legacy since World War II?
+And just how valid could her continual criticism be if it was directed at the film artist whose oeuvre has emerged possibly the greatest legacy since World War II?

 Feeney begins his hatchet job with - what else? - an interview with Robert Altman.
 Ah, yes, Robert Altman - remember him?
 The director of one masterpiece (Nashville), five or six more very interesting films (M*A*S*H, Images, McCabe & Mrs. Miller, Thieves Like Us, and The Player), and then some thirty more movies that are either mediocre or outright suck?
 Yeah, him.
 The guy with the bleached-out, "stoned" camerawork, the muddy soundtracks, the sketchy bohemian stance, and the none-too-subtle mix of malice and misogyny?
 The guy who was unrelentingly brutal to his characters, and who stripped his actresses naked as often as he possibly could?
 Yeah, him.
 That wild party animal!